inventree/inventree-docs/docs/start/docker_prod.md

 This ensures that the InvenTree containers will be running the latest version of the InvenTree source code.

 !!! info "Tagged Version"
-    If you are targetting a particular "tagged" version of InvenTree, you may wish to edit your docker-compose file before issuing the `docker-compose pull` command
+    If you are targetting a particular "tagged" version of InvenTree, you may wish to edit the `INVENTREE_TAG` variable in the `.env` file before issuing the `docker-compose pull` command

 ### Update Database